vingeophysicist/Questionapp/README.md

 Frontend routing: Utilizes React Router or similar libraries to enable client-side routing and handle navigation within the application.

-Responsive design: Develops a responsive user interface that adapts to different screen sizes and devices.
+Responsive design: Develops a responsive user interface using materialui that adapts to different screen sizes and devices.